-Differences From WCW vs. nWo World Tour
+Differences From WCW vs. nWo: World Tour

-Like world tour, the controls focus offensively on weak/strong attacks & grapples.
+Like WCW vs. nWo: World Tour, the controls focus offensively on weak/strong attacks & grapples.
 Defensively the game focused on the timing of blocking and evades.
 The Left button acted as evade, while the right button acted as block.
 If the player timed a block correctly, they could counter an enemies attack.
 For example, if Goldberg attempted a spear and the player blocked too early Goldberg would simply be unsuccessful.
 If timed perfectly, Goldberg would be caught in a submission.
 The gameplay was highly centered on balance.
 Opponent’s taunts and special moves could be used against them.
 By rotating the analog stick counter clockwise a taunt could be stolen.
 If an opponent had a devastating finishing move, it could be stolen by executing a successful grapple with the special meter flashing, and pressing A B at the same time.

 One major issue with the game once discovered was the analog break.
 If a player was caught in a submission or pin, they could repeatedly push the analog stick in a direction to break free.
 This rendered a pin or submission attempt virtually useless against other human players.

 The game really captured the WCW product presentation wise.
 Players contained signature entrances, and taunts.
 Wrestlers had multiple special moves, and many signature holds.
-The game included the Nitro arena, along with more popular PPV themes like Starcade.
+The game included the Nitro arena, along with more popular PPV themes like Starrcade.